We believe partnerships are critical to solving large-scale health problems.

 Former Director U.S Centers for Disease Control and Prevention and former U.S. Surgeon General

-Advocating for the Health Needs of the World’s Poor
+We Advocate for the Health Needs of the World’s Poor

 Regardless of the program, at the core of our work is a deep compassion for the people whom we serve.
 We keep their faces in the forefront of our minds and are driven to alleviate their suffering.
 Our compassion is tied directly with effective actions – what we call “consequential” compassion.
 Learn more about all of the values that shape our work.